 The creation of the metric system following the complete destruction of the traditional-imperial French unit system marks the beginning of a series of events that eventually lead to the currently accepted International System of Units.
 The great German mathematician Carl Friedrich Gauss (1777–1855) was the first to promote the idea of combining metric units with the second to form a complete and consistent unit system for mechanics.
 With the help of the German physicist Wilhelm Weber (1804–1891), he was able to extend this concept to include the units for electricity and magnetism.
 What came to be known as the Gaussian System of Units arose from this proposal.
 Its organization served as a model for the International System.

-- Seven well-defined, dimensionally independent, fundamental units (or base units) that are assumed irreducible by convention (meter, kilogram, second, ampère, kelvin, mole, and candela).
+- Seven dimensionally independent, base units (or fundamental units) defined in terms of the defining constants that are assumed irreducible by convention (second, meter, kilogram, coulomb, kelvin, mole, and candela).

-- A large number of derived units formed by combining fundamental units according to the algebraic relations of the corresponding quantities (some of which are assigned special names and symbols and which themselves can be further combined to form even more derived units).
+- A large number of derived units formed by combining base units according to the algebraic relations of the corresponding quantities, some of which are assigned special names and symbols and which themselves can be further combined to form even more derived units.

 - The derived units are coherent in the sense that they are all mutually related only by the rules of multiplication and division with no numerical factor other than 1 needed.

 - The derived units are also complete in the sense that one and only one unit exists for every defined physical quantity.
 Although it is possible to express many units in more than one way, they are all equivalent.
 (The converse statement is not necessarily true, however.
 Some derived units are used for more than one physical quantity.)